 - Instruction designed to aid students with limited English proficiency in their transition and integration into the education system of the state.

 - The promotion of international commerce, tourism, sporting events, or cultural events.

 The bill also states that the new act is not to be construed in any way to deny a person's rights under the State Constitution of 1963 or the Constitution of the United States or any state or federal law as a result of that person's inability to communicate in English.

-The bill would appear to have no direct fiscal impact on the state or local governments.
+The bill would appear to have no direct fiscal impact to the state or local governments.

 ■ This analysis was prepared by nonpartisan House Fiscal Agency staff for use by House members in their deliberations, and does not constitute an official statement of legislative intent.